codr7/claes/README.md

   repl@3:1
 ```

-`stop` may be used to stop evaluation; it prints the current source location, call stack and stack when called.
+`stop` may be used to stop evaluation; it prints the current source location, call chain and stack when called.

 ```
  (^ foo []